adjust/android_sdk/README.md

 You can use the Adjust SDK to recognize users whose devices had your app preinstalled during manufacturing.
 Adjust offers two solutions: one which uses the app payload, and one which uses a tracker.

 In general, we recommend using the app payload solution.
 However, there are certain use cases which may require the tracker.
+[Visit our Help Center](https://help.adjust.com/en/article/pre-install-tracking) to find out about Adjust's preinstall partners and their integrations.
 If you are unsure which solution to implement, reach out to integration@adjust.com

 #### Use the app payload